Dolores Talarico Waters

 Paula M. Baillie The Gathering Place, Board Member

 The Gathering Place creates community with its classes and programs for people of all abilities.
 It is a place that Everyone is welcome.

-A freelance writer and former English teacher, Baillie’s experiences in education have prepared her for her current roles with The Gathering Place.
+A former freelance writer and English teacher, Baillie’s experiences in education have prepared her for her current roles with The Gathering Place.
 Paula has taught children and young adults in seventh through twelfth grades in a variety of locations, most within northeastern Pennsylvania.
 She was an editor and writer for The University of Scranton’s Ignite magazine.
 Baillie is a founding member of the Abington Area Community Classroom, and is also the organization’s web developer.
 She has a B.S. in English and Education from Springfield College and an M.A. in English from the University of Scranton.